J91-cloud/resume-editor/README.md

 </p>

 > **⚠️ Warning:**
-> This project was to facilitate the way i make my resumes when applyinf for a job.
+> This project was to facilitate the way i make my resumes when applying for a job.

+This is just the beginning of this ReadME file, there is more to come later.